 A better title for this post is Useful, but it’s not as attention-grabbing.

 One of the greatest contributors to our sense of self-worth is how useful we are in the situations in which we find ourselves.
-Decent people want to contribute to just causes around them.
+Decent people want to contribute to noble causes around them.
 Good employees want to be valuable to their employers.
 Dedicated parents want to be effective in raising mature, stable adults.

 Let me tell you an exciting story.
-About year ago, my dentist told me that one of my molars needed a crown.
+About a year ago, my dentist told me that one of my molars needed a crown.
 He would first have to drill off the top of my affected tooth.
 He said he would numb me so the procedure wouldn’t hurt.

 That wasn't sufficiently appealing to me.